Seasonal Planning for Morocco Travel

 Spring in Morocco (March to May)

 Though cooler than the fall, spring is an equally excellent time to book a trip to Morocco, with May—the gateway to summer—being the optimal month.
 Perfect for travelers who love to spend time out of doors, the day's heat is still reasonable in most places, and nature is in full bloom.
 Overall, spring temperatures are pleasant, the skies are clear and sunny, and the landscapes are bright and green; March marks the beginning of the season, with budding trees and flowers.
-By April, the days are warmer and longer (evenings are still cool), though there's the chance of sandstorms in the Sahara due to strong winds.
+By April, the days will be warmer and longer (evenings will still be cool), though there's the chance of sandstorms in the Sahara due to strong winds.

 Morocco's natural beauty is impossible to ignore, and neither should the food scene.
 Fresh fruits and vegetables are available, and many regions highlight their produce.
 And if Ramadan falls in the spring, prepare Iftar with a local family and indulge in delicious dishes; restaurants, too, remain open for tourists who can eat and drink freely, even if locals are fasting.
 Consider this 13-day spring-themed itinerary that leads you from Tangier and Chefchaouen in the north to imperial cities Fes and Marrakesh.
-You'll explore the sweetly scented Kelâat M'Gouna's Rose Festival and check out the almond blossoms that add color to desert scapes like Aït Benhaddou and Boumalne Dades.
+You'll explore sweetly scented Kelâat M'Gouna's Rose Festival and check out the almond blossoms that add color to desert scapes like Aït Benhaddou and Boumalne Dades.

 Learn More